embeepea/blog.embeepea.me/_posts/2014-01-21-x11-forwarding-from-headless-vm.markdown

   **install xorg-x11-xauth on the server !**

-Apparently xauth has to be present on the server (the VM in my case), because when your local ssh client attempts to set up X11 forwarding, it uses xauth to set up the authorization information used to connect to your local X server.
+Apparently xauth has to be present on the server (the VM in my case), because when the local ssh client attempts to set up X11 forwarding, it uses xauth to set up the authorization information used to connect to the local X server.
 So, in addition to the above ssh/ssd config changes,

     sudo yum install xorg-x11-xauth